Freddie Kitchens: South Carolina

 On May 18, 2022, Kitchens was hired to be a senior analyst for the South Carolina Gamecocks under head coach Shane Beamer.

 North Carolina

 On February 27, 2023, it was reported that Kitchens was joining Mack Brown's staff at North Carolina as tight ends coach, replacing John Lilly.
-He was formally introduced on March 1, 2023, at the team's press conference to kick off spring practice.
+He was formally introduced two days later, at the team's press conference to kick off spring practice.
 After Brown's dismissal at the end of the 2024 season, Kitchens was named interim head coach for the Fenway Bowl.
 The Tar Heels were defeated by Connecticut in the bowl game.

-Kitchens was retained by Belichick for the 2025 season, being promoted to offensive coordinator.
+Kitchens was retained by new Tar Heels head coach Bill Belichick for the 2025 season, being promoted to offensive coordinator.
+Following the end of the North Carolina's 2025 season, Kitchens was fired.

 Personal life

 Kitchens has two daughters with his wife, Ginger.

 In 2013, Kitchens underwent emergency surgery to repair an aortic dissection.